-The ancient town core also includes many late Gothic and Renaissance palaces such as the palace of the Archbishop, surrounded by terraced gardens close to the Loire.
+The ancient town includes many late Gothic and Renaissance palaces such as the palace of the Archbishop, surrounded by terraced gardens close to the Loire.

-The city is also full of traditional bistro, where you can sample the local cuisine, with dishes of snails, steak with duck sausage and the famous tripe, the ‘veritable andouillette’ and then, again, the rabbit, duck with lentils and pike with red cabbage, to be enjoyed with classic Loire wines, whites and reds, which until the Middle Ages were appreciated throughout Europe.
+The city is also full of traditional restaurants, where you can sample the local cuisine, with dishes of snails, steak with duck sausage and the famous tripe, the ‘veritable andouillette’ and also rabbit, duck with lentils and pike with red cabbage, to be enjoyed with classic Loire wines, whites and reds.

 History of Blois

 According to the most ancient traditions, abundantly confirmed by archaeological excavations, Blois was born in Roman times and by Giulio Cesare (100-44 BC), who made this place a winter camp for his legions.
 The Romans, when they settled in Blois, made it a fortified ‘castrum’ to counter the numerous incursions of the barbarians, and inside the ‘castrum’ stood a ‘castellum’ i.e. the fortress itself.